How to Prepare Italian Sausages with Fennel & Olives

-For Christmas my friends Barbecue Bob and his wife Bert gave me Lidia Matticchio Bastianich's cookbook Lidia's Italy.
-I've seen Lidia on television a few times but I really didn't know that much about her.
+My friend Barbecue Bob and his wife Bert gave me Lidia Matticchio Bastianich's cookbook Lidia's Italy for Christmas.
+I've seen Lidia on television a few times, but I didn't know much about her.
 After reading through the introduction of Lidia's Italy and her comments about the various regional cuisines throughout Italy, I'm becoming a big fan.

-I had to adapt it a little because I only had black Kalamata olives and the recipe calls for green olives.
-The recipe also calls for peperoncino or red pepper flakes, which I'm sure, give the dish a little heat but I wouldn't be able to serve it to my girls.
-I also adjusted the amounts because I was only serving two adult and two kids and Lidia's recipe is for 6.
+I had to adapt it a little because I only had black Kalamata olives, and the recipe calls for green olives.
+The recipe also calls for peperoncino or red pepper flakes, which, I'm sure, give the dish a little heat, but I wouldn't be able to serve it to my girls.
+I also adjusted the amounts because I only served two adults and two kids, and Lidia's recipe is for 6.

 Sausages with Fennel and Olives Recipe

-Start by getting all your ingredients prepped.
-Cut the fennel into 1-inch pieces, measure out your wine, smash or chop the olives, and have all the ingredients ready to cook with.
+- Start by getting all your ingredients prepped.
+Cut the fennel into 1-inch pieces, measure out your wine, smash or chop the olives, and have all the ingredients ready to cook.

-Heat a large fry or sauté pan over medium heat until a drop of water evaporates immediately when hitting the surface of the pan.
-Add 2 tablespoons of oil and then the sausages.
-Add the sausages to the pan and cook for about 5 minutes being sure to turn so they don't burn.
+- Heat a large fry or sauté pan over medium heat until a drop of water evaporates immediately when hitting the pan's surface.
+Add two tablespoons of oil and then the sausages.
+Add the sausages to the pan and cook for about 5 minutes, being sure to turn so they don't burn.

-Add the remaining 2 tablespoons of olive oil to the pan and then the garlic.
+- Add the remaining two tablespoons of olive oil to the pan and then the garlic.
 Cook for about a minute until the garlic begins to sizzle.
-If you are using the peperoncino flakes, now's the time to add them.
+If you use the peperoncino flakes, now's the time to add them.
 Now it's time to add the smashed olives and cook for a minute or two.

-Toss in the chopped fennel and combine with the garlic and olives.
-Season with a little salt, cover the pan and cook over medium heat for about 20 minutes until the fennel softens and starts to turn golden.
-Be sure to stir the ingredients every once in a while so the y don't burn.
+- Toss in the chopped fennel and combine with the garlic and olives.
+Season with a bit of salt, cover the pan and cook over medium heat for about 20 minutes until the fennel softens and starts to turn golden.
+Be sure to stir the ingredients every once in a while so they don't burn.

-Lidia suggests to add a little water to the pan if the fennel is still hard after 20 minutes.
+- Lidia suggests adding a little water to the pan if the fennel is still hard after 20 minutes.
 I didn't find this to be the case.

-Serve along or with pasta, rice, couscous or orzo like we did.
+- Serve alone or with pasta, rice, couscous, or orzo as we did.